Wedding of Prince Harry and Meghan Markle: Family celebrations

 Following the ceremony, there was a carriage procession through Windsor.
 Two receptions were held; the first, for those attending the ceremony, was hosted by the Queen and took place in St George's Hall after the carriage procession.
 Singer Elton John performed for the guests, and the groom and the Prince of Wales each gave a speech.
 A second reception at Frogmore House, for family and close friends and hosted by the Prince of Wales, occurred later in the day.
 Harry drove his new wife to the reception at Frogmore in a loaned silver blue Jaguar E-Type Concept Zero.

 For the evening reception, the Duchess of Sussex wore a halter-neck, open back dress by Stella McCartney and an emerald cut aquamarine ring formerly belonging to Diana, Princess of Wales.
 George Northwood was her hairstylist for the private party.
 In a break with tradition, the bride made a speech at the event.
 The Duke of Cambridge also gave a best man's speech.
 DJ Idris Elba and The Atlantic Soul Orchestra performed at the event.
 Elba, who was invited by Harry, notably played "Still D.R.E." at Meghan's request during the reception.
 The setlist given to him by Meghan also included Whitney Houston's "I Wanna Dance with Somebody".
 The event ended with small fireworks displayed above Frogmore House.

 The wedding cake was a layered lemon and elderflower cake decorated with peonies in shades of white and cream.
 The cake designer Claire Ptak, based in London, was chosen in March 2018.

 Three official wedding photos were released.
 They were taken by photographer Alexi Lubomirski at Windsor Castle following the ceremony.
+Chris Allerton took the photographs at the wedding reception.